ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'client_cred_verify' parameter MUST include a PoP evidence computed as described in {{ssec-join-req-sending}}, by using the private key associated with the authentication credential specified in the current 'client_cred' parameter, with the signature or ECDH algorithm, and possible associated parameters indicated by the Group Manager.
 If the error response from the Group Manager includes the 'kdcchallenge' parameter, the joining node MUST use its content as new N\_S challenge to compute the PoP evidence.

-## Send the Joining Response {#ssec-join-resp}
+## Send the Join Response {#ssec-join-resp}

-If the processing of the Joining Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}.
+If the processing of the Join Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}.

 If the joining node has not taken exclusively the role of monitor, the Group Manager performs also the following actions.